As a slave, he went by the name "Cudjo," a day-name given to boys born on a Monday, as the slavers could not pronounce the name "Kossola."

 It was only months later when Cudjo was nationalized that he became an American citizen.

-Following the end of legal chattel slavery in the U.S., Cudjo and his compatriots, who had only been taken from Africa five years earlier, attempted to raise enough money for the voyage back home to their respective communities.
+Following the end of legal chattel slavery in the United States, Cudjo and his compatriots, who had only been taken from Africa five years earlier, attempted to raise enough money for the voyage back home to their respective communities.

 However, with the economic opportunities afforded to former slaves in the South, they quickly realized that it would be impossible to raise enough money to return home.